kimwalisch/primecount/doc/Partial-Sieve-Function.md

 ### phi(x, a) = (x / pp) * φ(pp) + phi(x % pp, a)

-This formula allows computing phi(x, a) in O(1) for small values of a e.g. for a ≤ 7 and pp denotes the product of the first a primes pp = 2 * 3 * ... * prime[a].
+This formula allows computing phi(x, a) in O(1) for small values of a e.g. for a ≤ 7.
+[φ(n)](https://en.wikipedia.org/wiki/Euler%27s_totient_function) is Euler's totient function and pp denotes the product of the first a primes pp = 2 * 3 * ... * prime[a].
 The use of this formula
-requires initializing a lookup table of phi(i, a) results for i ∈ [0, pp[.
-This formula is already present in Lehmer's paper from 1959 [[2]](#References) and is also described in more detail in most of the other combinatorial prime counting papers.
+requires initializing a lookup table of phi(i, a) results for i ∈ [0, pp[, hence the lookup table has a size of pp. The German astronomer [Ernst Meissel](https://de.wikipedia.org/wiki/Ernst_Meissel) was the first who used this formula for the computation of the number of primes below 1 billion at the end of the 19th century.
+This formula is also present in Lehmer's paper from 1959 [[2]](#References) and is described in more detail in most of the other combinatorial prime counting papers.
 In primecount this formula is implemented in [PhiTiny.hpp](https://github.com/kimwalisch/primecount/blob/master/include/PhiTiny.hpp) and the initialization of the lookup table is implemented in [PhiTiny.cpp](https://github.com/kimwalisch/primecount/blob/master/src/PhiTiny.cpp).